masternodesbiz/DOGEC/doc/release-notes/draft-release-notes-6.0.0.md

 Deterministic Masternode Lists
 ------------------------------

-PIVX v6.0.0 introduces on-chain consensus for masternode lists, which allow for deterministic quorum derivation, implementing Dash's [DIP-0003](https://github.com/dashpay/dips/blob/master/dip-0003.md).
+DogeCash v6.0.0 introduces on-chain consensus for masternode lists, which allow for deterministic quorum derivation, implementing Dash's [DIP-0003](https://github.com/dashpay/dips/blob/master/dip-0003.md).

 In the previous masternode system, each node needed to maintain their own individual masternode list with P2P messages, thus discrepancies might occur, for example, due to a different order of message reception.
 Deterministic Masternode lists are lists of masternodes, built at every block, relying only on on-chain data (previous list, and transactions included in the current block).